 Got a lot of questions from people wanting to know the cost for the penthouse we’re renting in the La Frontera neighborhood of Medellin.
 In case you haven’t seen it yet, watch the video tour of our place in the video below:

-I am paying a lot more than what most people will need and there are a bunch of personal factors that drove my costs up.
-Keep in mind that you can find a much nicer looking place for cheaper, if you don’t need the room.
-Keep in mind, our place is HUGE — well over 3,000 square feet.
-You don’t see that much space here often.
-So before I get into the pricing, let me explain the factors that increased my costs.
+I am paying a lot more than what most people will need, and there are a bunch of personal factors that drove my costs up.
+Keep in mind you can find a much nicer looking place for cheaper, if you don’t need the room.

 - Furnished rentals will cost significantly more than unfurnished rentals.
 From some readings I’ve come across online, you can end up spending anywhere from 40% – 65% more just because it’s furnished.
 It’s easy to walk into a place and see all of the beautiful furniture and get caught up by the ‘awesomeness’ of the place.
 Furnishings can really make or break a deal.
 And in many cases, it can allow the owner to charge a HUGE premium.
 But for us, a furnished place was a necessity.